MarcosMJD/ghcn-d/README.md

 ## Results

 You can find the dashboard [here](https://datastudio.google.com/reporting/ef092a38-9187-4f4c-b98e-717babcf82b9).
-Please, note that in order to save space and cost, the number of years is currently restricted to the current century (2000-2022).
+Please, note that in order to save space and minimize cost, the number of years in this dashboard is [2000-2022].
+For security purposes, access is restricted (please ask me for access).

 **Dashboard**
 <p align="left">